 This list of 10 ways to help struggling readers is a great one to bookmark or pin so you can quickly find it again!
 Since every child’s brain is different, every solution can be slightly different too.
 Having this list handy will make it easier to find a just right solution for ALL of the struggling readers in your class.

 For more teaching tools, strategies and support, be sure to join the waitlist for my four work training called The Reading Roadmap!
 Request your invite RIGHT HERE.

-An important first step in helping struggling readers is figuring out what they already know to determine what to teach next.
+An important first step in helping struggling readers is figuring out what they already know in order to determine what to teach next.

 Do any strengths or weaknesses jump out at you?
+Those might be clues about what you need to teach next.
 For instance,